jonjack/playground/docs/actions.md

 ## Actions are the boundary between HTTP and your application

 An `Action` is arguably one of the most fundamental features of the framework, and therefore of any Play application.
 They form the main boundary (for the application developer in any case) between any Play application code and the HTTP protocol.

-An `action` is an object that takes a `Request` object and returns a `Result`.

 ```scala
        |                           Host Machine                         |